azutoolkit/schema/README.md

 subject = ExampleController.new(params.to_h)
 ```

-Contracts are defined as value objects, meaning structs, which are NOT mutable,
+Schemas are defined as value objects, meaning structs, which are NOT mutable,
-making them ideal to pass contract object as arguments to constructors.
+making them ideal to pass schema object as arguments to constructors.

 ```crystal
 user = subject.user